Six animals affected by climate change

 Climate change has become an everyday term as more people become aware of it.
-But have you thought about what this phenomenon means in reality?
-Changes in temperature might not seem extensive, but we are already seeing dramatic results in many areas:
+But have you thought about what this phenomena means for animals affected by it?

 - Some islands no longer exist, because of the sea levels rising.

-- Wildlife species are needing increasing protection due to changing ecosystems and habitat loss.
+- More animal species are going extinct every year due to changing ecosystems and habitat loss.

-- Animals have to alter their breeding and feeding patterns in order to survive.
+- Some animals have to alter their breeding and feeding patterns in order to survive.

-If these animal species can’t migrate to more favourable climatic areas, their fate might be sealed.
+If these animal species can’t migrate to areas with a more favourable climate, their fate might be sealed.
 Learn more about six animal species, and how they are affected by climate change.

-A rapid decline in free-ranging cheetahs means resources are being used to study and preserve these master survivors in managed parks.
-For example, GVI volunteers gather data in Karongwe.
+A rapid decline in wild cheetahs has seen an urgent bid by conservationists to study and preserve these master survivors in managed parks.
+For example, GVI volunteers gather data in Karongwe Private Game Reserve.

 2) Giant panda bears